 Your excursion to Bamberg continues over the bridge to the west and into the third historic district of Bamberg - the Bergstadt.
 The oldest part of Bamberg sits majestically on a hill and is known for its magnificent medieval structures and impressive ensemble of churches, monasteries and manor houses.

-We continue along Karolinenstraße into the centre of the hill town and reach the cathedral square, which brings together architectural styles from all eras.
+We continue along the Karolinenstraße into the centre of the hill town and reach the cathedral square, which brings together architectural styles from all eras.
 The centrepiece of the World Heritage Site, the four-towered Bamberg Imperial Cathedral of St. Peter and St. George, is enthroned here.
-This architectural jewel, built in the 13th century, delights visitors with its impressive mixture of Romanesque and Gothic style features.
+This architectural jewel, completed and consecrated in the 13th century, impresses with its impressive mixture of Romanesque and Gothic style features.

 Mysterious equestrian sculpture from the Middle Ages